MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12commandqueue-wait.md

 ## -description

-Waits until the specified fence reaches or exceeds the specified value.
+Instructs the GPU to wait until the specified fence reaches or exceeds the specified value.

 ## -parameters